 A Golden Visa in Spain is a system where you can essentially buy residency by investing in the country’s economy.
 This can be through investing in a property worth over a certain amount, by buying a property outright or by contributing money to a national artistic cause, such as investing in the development of national parks or other sites that will encourage economic growth.

 Golden visas have been around since the 1980s, and there are different rules depending on the country you’re applying in.
 In Spain it has been possible to get a Golden Visa since September 2013.
-Many expats from around the world want to move to Spain for its sun, sea and laid-back way of living, and are choosing to buy up properties for sale and gain residency at the same time.
+Many expats from around the world want to move to Spain for its sun, sea and laid-back way of living, and are choosing to buy up Costa del Sol property for sale and gain residency at the same time.

 Procedure and Requirements